Country Information

 • Boxing Day

-Most employers offer private healthcare insurance.
+Most employers offer private healthcare insurance in Antigua & Barbuda.

-Local Laws & Regulations
+• Local Laws & Regulations

 We understand that local laws and regulations change and sourcing an accurate reference guide is not easy.
 Our data is researched and verified by our team of local international Employment Attorneys, HR and Benefit Professionals and Tax Accountants through our Atlas team and consultants, to ensure information up-to-date and accurate.

-Partner with Atlas
+• Partner with atlas logo

-Partnering with Atlas when expanding into Antigua & Barbuda, can dramatically reduce the standard brick and mortar processes of doing business in foreign markets and allow you to focus on what you do best, growing your company!
+Partnering with Atlas when expanding into Antigua & Barbuda can dramatically reduce the standard brick and mortar processes of doing business in foreign markets and allow you to focus on what you do best, growing your company!
 To discover more about how Atlas can simplify your ability to expand globally, please feel free to contact us.

 Our team of regional experts are here to support you with your global expansion plans.
 If you have any questions, just get in touch and we will be delighted to help.